Bob Arum: Boxing promoter

-In 1962, Arum was assigned by the Department of Justice to confiscate proceeds from the September 25, 1962 Sonny Liston vs. Floyd Patterson world heavyweight boxing title fight; during which he met closed-circuit television (CCTV) pioneer and former Leo Burnett & Co. vice-president Lester M. Malitz (1907 – July 24, 1965) of Lester M. Malitz Inc. Malitz was the promoter of the 1965 Terrell–Chuvalo bout, during which he retained Arum to represent him.
+In 1962, Arum was assigned by the Department of Justice to confiscate proceeds from the September 25, 1962 Floyd Patterson vs. Sonny Liston world heavyweight boxing title fight; during which he met closed-circuit television (CCTV) pioneer and former Leo Burnett & Co. vice-president Lester M. Malitz (1907 – July 24, 1965) of Lester M. Malitz Inc. Malitz was the promoter of the 1965 Terrell–Chuvalo bout, during which he retained Arum to represent him.
 In 1966, subsequent to a suggestion by Jim Brown, whom Arum had secured for Malitz as the fight's announcer, Arum became a boxing promoter.
 In 2016, Brown recalled that Arum had seen a televised fight in 1965, as "The first fight Arum ever saw was Terrell–Chuvalo, and he watched that from the television truck."
 Arum credits Brown with introducing him to Muhammad Ali, and Ali with teaching him how to be a boxing promoter.

 Arum became a vice-president and secretary of Ali's promotion company, Main Bout.
 Mike Malitz, son of Lester, like Arum, owned 20 percent of the company and became its vice-president.
 Jim Brown owned 10 percent of the company and served as its vice-president in charge of publicity.
-Referencing his first live fight viewing, Arum was reported as saying that he "had never seen a boxing match before the first fight I did with Ali", referring to the 1966 Muhammad Ali vs. George Chuvalo Toronto bout.
+Referencing his first live fight viewing, Arum was reported as saying that he "had never seen a boxing match before the first fight I did with Ali", referring to the 1966 Muhammad Ali vs. George Chuvalo bout.

 During the 1980s, Arum became a driving force behind the sport, rivaling Don King.
-Arum organized superfights including Marvin Hagler vs. Roberto Durán and Hagler vs. Thomas Hearns.
-Arum mounted the Hagler–John Mugabi, Hearns–James Shuler doubleheader in Las Vegas in April, 1986.
+Arum organized superfights including Marvin Hagler vs. Roberto Durán and Marvin Hagler vs. Thomas Hearns.
+Arum mounted the Marvin Hagler vs. John Mugabi, Hearns–James Shuler doubleheader in Las Vegas in April 1986.
 After the Hearns–Shuler fight, Shuler, who had lost by knockout in the first round, showed up at Arum's hotel room to thank him for the opportunity to fight Hearns. ten days after that bout, Shuler died in a motorcycle accident.
+In 1994, he tried to add basketball to his interests, joining forces with Fred Hofheinz and Louisiana politicians to purchase and relocate the Minnesota Timberwolves to New Orleans, but the deal was rejected.